Philadelphia Wrongful Death Lawyer Who Will Fight for Your Family’s Rights

 In my two decades of practice in Philadelphia, I have seen it all.
 I know all of the major players and all of their favorite tricks.
 Adjusters from the major insurance companies know me well, because they have faced me more times than they care to remember.
-They are usually willing to settle, because they have faced me, a proven and winning Philadelphia wrongful death lawyer, in court before and they know what will happen if they don’t.
+They are usually willing to settle, because they have faced me, a proven and winning Philadelphia wrongful death attorney, in court before and they know what will happen if they don’t.

 My Clients Speak Out